bouslama-hamza/NODE-JS/README.md

   <a href="https://standardjs.com"><img src="https://img.shields.io/badge/code_style-standard-brightgreen.svg" alt="Standard - JavaScript Style Guide"></a>
 </p>

-## JavaScript style guide, linter, and formatter
+## Node.Js style guide, linter, and formatter

 Here you gonna get a full guide to use the Node Js in Backend System